The Bankrate promise

-First, if your home is located in a historic floodplain — meaning it’s been flooded multiple times over the course of 100 years — you will need an elevation certificate to purchase the home.
+- Your home is located in a historic floodplain.
+If your home is located in a historic floodplain — meaning it has been flooded multiple times over the course of 100 years — getting an elevation certificate could help you determine risk mitigation strategies.

-Lastly, if your home loan is insured or issued by the U.S. government, an elevation certificate is required before the loan will be disbursed.
+- The federal government is involved.
+If your home loan is going to be insured or issued by the U.S. government, an elevation certificate may be required before the loan will be approved.

 FEMA suggests homebuyers or homeowners check with their state’s professional association of land surveyors.
-You may have one close by who can quickly write up a report for you.
+There may be a surveyor close by who can assist you.

 How much does an elevation certificate cost?

-- Structure type: If you have a basement or crawlspace, these areas will need to be measured and accessed (which may be difficult depending on the home).
+- The building’s structural details: If you have a basement or crawlspace, these areas may need to be measured and accessed, which may be difficult depending on the home.

-- Occupancy type: If the property is used for commercial purposes, the cost of the certificate may increase significantly.
-This is because mechanical structures, such as elevators, require different measurements and considerations.
+- The building’s occupancy type: If the property is used for commercial purposes, the cost of the certificate may increase significantly.
+This is because mechanical structures, such as elevators, require different measurements and considerations than a residential property.